Pandemic overshadows Japan's New Year tuna auction

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Mr Kimura usually uses his purchases to secure national news coverage for himself and his successful sushi chain.

-Normally, after winning the annual bidding war and taking his expensive investment back to one of his restaurants, he fillets the fish with a sword-like blade, creates sushi out of it and serves it to customers at no extra charge, all in front of an army of television cameras.

-The most expensive tuna this year was acquired jointly by a famous wholesaler named Yukitaka Yamaguchi, a frequent guest on television shows who supplies top sushi restaurants, and a major food business, according to local media.
+The most expensive tuna this year was acquired jointly by a famous wholesaler named Yukitaka Yamaguchi - a frequent guest on television shows who supplies top sushi restaurants - and a major food business, reported local media.
+AFP

-For this year's auction, fish wholesalers wore masks and sanitised their hands as they examined the texture of tail meat from fresh and frozen tuna by touching, smelling and sometimes tasting pieces of it.

-Spectators were not allowed to attend the event, now held at a market called Toyosu after the city's world-famous fish market relocated there from its old site, Tsukiji, in 2018.

 BT is now on Telegram!